learn-co-curriculum/sending-thank-yous-after-interview/README.md

 ## Sending Thank You's After an Interview

-Since your #1 goal is to be a no-brainer hire, you must keep this goal in mind across all your job search activities, including formal interviews, as well as informal interviews, coffee meetings, etc..
+Since your #1 goal is to be a no-brainer hire, you must keep this goal in mind across all your job search activities, including formal interviews, as well as informal interviews, coffee meetings, etc.

 The networking process doesn’t stop after you hang up the phone or leave a café or someone’s office.
 It’s your job to send a thank you note following every conversation you have, regardless of whether it’s on the phone or in person, a networking coffee or informational interview, and even if you’ve already met or spoken to that person before.

 Every single one of these exchanges is an opportunity for you to make an impression on someone who could either directly or indirectly help you get a job, now or in the future.
 In turn, a thank you is expected behavior, so if you don’t do it, you’re damaging your chances of continuing to build and maintain your relationship and professional credibility.

 Thank you notes don’t just say ‘thank you’, they add value and continue to build the relationship with the contact/company.